JoshuaHolt-Tech/JoshuaHolt-Tech/README.md

   - ReadMe: https://github.com/pour-choices/wine_clustering_project
   - Project: https://github.com/pour-choices/wine_clustering_project/blob/main/blind_tastings.ipynb

 Take a look around and let me know what you think.
+Here is what I'm currently working on: https://github.com/JoshuaHolt-Tech/network_traffic_analysis

 <!---
 JoshuaHolt-Tech/JoshuaHolt-Tech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.